Amotekun arrests ex-convict `attempting’ to kidnap 8-year-old girl

-The Osun Commander of Amotekun Corps, Retired Brig.-Gen. Bashir Adewinmbi said an ex-convict has been arrested while allegedly attempting to kidnap an 8-year-old girl.
+The Osun Commander of Amotekun Corps, Retired Brig.-Gen. Bashir Adewinmbi, on Monday, said an ex-convict has been arrested while allegedly attempting to kidnap an 8-year-old girl.

-Adewinmbi, in a statement on Monday, said that the suspect, a resident of Lawole Compound Iresi town, was arrested on Saturday at about 2:30p.m, after he was discovered by residents trying to forcefully drag the girl away.
+Adewinmbi in a statement said that the suspect, a resident of Lawole Compound Iresi town, was arrested on Saturday at about 2:30 p.m., after he was discovered by residents trying to forcefully drag the girl away.

 “The suspect tried to lure the girl with N50 who was sent on an errand by her mother, but later forcefully grabbed her and tried to take her away when the girl refused to collect the money from him.